 What I DIDN’T know, however, was how truly harmful stripped white products actually were to me and my family!

-I decided to do a little research into this subject and with all the different types of flours out there it’s no wonder people get confused.
+I decided to dive a little deeper into this subject, and with all the different types of flours out there it’s no wonder people get confused.